 Custom Data Validation

-In this guide, we will walk through the Data API and a simple example implementation of an IoT use case.
+In this guide, we will walk through a Data Application and a simple example implementation of an IoT use case.
 Complete code for this guide can be found in the metagraph examples repo on Github.
-See the Data API - Water and Energy Use example.
+See the Water and Energy Use example.

 Want more detail?

-Looking for additional detail on the Data API and Data Application development?
-More information is available in Data API.
+Looking for additional detail on Data Application development?
+More information is available in Data Application.

 Before You Start